 I Just love winter and the holidays in this season.
 Every year I want to make my own decorations and make the house all festive and lovely.

-This year I started earlier, and already have my Christmas wreath on the door and some other origami Christmas decorations that I will soon make photos of and share them with you.
+This year I started earlier, and already have my origami Christmas wreath on the door and some other Christmas decorations that I will soon make photos of and share them with you.

-So below are the names and the tutorials for the leaves I folded.
+Below are the names and the tutorials for the leaves I folded.

 I think they all work amazing together and give some dimension to the origami Christmas wreath.